 SC \computername STOP servicename

 You can put these commands in a batch file and run it as a login script or a scheduled task.
 If you know the name of the service you want to interactive, SC is pretty to deal with.
 However, it doesn’t work well with those services that have dependent services to rely on.
 One thing to note that SC doesn’t have the option to restart the service.
 So if you need to restart a remote service, you will need to do STOP and START separately.By the way, you can use SC to get the name of the service, like below:

 3. Method 2: PSService from SysinternalsIf you are a fan of Windows Sysinternals, you can use PSService.exe that works similar to SC and does get the job done as well.
 It does include a switch that can restart the service.

 But it still doesn’t handle the service with the dependencies well.

 4. Method 3: PowerShellThere are multiple ways to deal with services using PowerShell.
-But the following scripts seem to be the easiest ways to me.
+But the following scripts seem to be the easiest ways to me:

 The -Force parameter here is to deal with the service with the dependencies.Basically, the

 -ComputerNamereturns an object reference to the service in the question.
 And then pipe the result to Start-Service, Stop-Service, or Restart-Service to perform the respective actions.
 You can also throw in the Test-Connection cmdlet in the script to test the remote connection before querying the service.

 5. Method 4: Service Manager MMCAnd of course, we can always use the built-in Service Manager MMC (services.msc) to perform the job as well.
 To connect to a remote services MMC, click the Services name in the left pane, go to Action, then Connect to another computer… Once connected, you can operate the services just like you do on the local system.

 Also consider using Action1 to start/stop Windows service remotely if: